 - chronic obstructive pulmonary disease (COPD).

 The variety of different exposure standards, and the different sampling methods for inhalable and respirable dust, make dust a complex regulatory area.
-Expert help is essential in ensuring you meet your duty of care to workers with as little as possible disruption to your business activities.
+Expert help is essential in ensuring you meet your duty of care to workers with as little disruption as possible to your business activities.

 Work health and safety regulations require employers, in consultation with workers, to identify hazards, assess risks and implement practical controls to protect workers’ health and safety.